Table of Contents

 A number of things can cause excessive hair loss.
 For example, about 3 or 4 months after an illness or a major surgery, you may suddenly lose a large amount of hair.
 This hair loss is related to the stress of the illness and is temporary.

 Hormonal problems may cause hair loss.
 If your thyroid gland is overactive or underactive, your hair may fall out.
-This hair loss usually can be helped by treatment thyroid disease.
+This hair loss usually can be helped by treating your thyroid disease.
 Hair loss may occur if male or female hormones, known as androgens and estrogens, are out of balance.
 Correcting the hormone imbalance may stop your hair loss.

 Many women notice hair loss about 3 months after they've had a baby.
 This loss is also related to hormones.
 During pregnancy, high levels of certain hormones cause the body to keep hair that would normally fall out.
 When the hormones return to pre-pregnancy levels, that hair falls out and the normal cycle of growth and loss starts again.